Zierax/Zierax/README.md

 - 👨🏻‍💻 Ethical hacker and security specialist from egypt

-- 🤔 Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 Exploring new Hacks, Cves and developing software solutions.

 - 💼 Working as bug hunter